tthorntone/AdNauseam-Wiki/Counterarguments.md

+Just a page to collect my counterarguments when I spot something which I believe deserve countering.

 #### Who care about efficiency, I have 8 GB

 Doing more with less is a virtue in software.
 For users of µBlock, this means: